Office 365 migration: Things to heed and Best security practices

 7) There are also ‘Anti-phishing’, ‘Anti-spam’ options available to customize.

-Configuring ransomware protection: Ransomware can spread through emails and if a user unknowingly clicks on a code, link or an attachment in the mail, the entire mailbox is taken as hostage and will not be released until a heavy ransom is paid.
-To protect your self from such threatening emails, follow the steps listed below.
+Configuring ransomware protection: Ransomware can spread through emails, and if a user unknowingly clicks on a code, link, or attachment in the mail, the entire mailbox is taken hostage and will not be released until a heavy ransom is paid.
+To protect yourself from such threatening emails, follow the steps listed below.

 1) Go to the Microsoft 365 admin center by clicking the Admin gear icon.